 - Since 2001, around £300m has been invested into facilities across the university.
 Plans are in place to invest £160m more by 2015.

 - The Careers Service hosts hundreds of presentations from local and global recruiters, enabling students to connect with potential employers.
-Students are registered with an online career management system that alerts students to events, jobs and information relevant to their career interests, and a wide range of events, including recruitment fairs, job hunting workshops and sector-specific networking events.
+Students are registered with an online career management system that alerts them to events, jobs and information relevant to their career interests, and a wide range of events, including recruitment fairs, job hunting workshops and sector-specific networking events.

-- The University's Club 21 Business Partnership Programme offers undergraduate students high-quality work experience opportunities with a diverse range of businesses and charities, in the UK and internationally.
+- The Careers Service’s Club 21 Internship Programme offers undergraduate students high-quality work experience opportunities with a diverse range of businesses and charities, in the UK and internationally.

 For further information